 - Blythe House coronavirus Q&A leaflet

-- Janet Dunphy, Hospice CEO, has created a leaflet offering palliative and end of life care support to care home staff, internal staff and those across our wider community.
+- Janet Dunphy, Hospice CEO, has created a leaflet offering palliative and end of life care support to care home staff and healthcare professionals across our wider community.
 The leaflet includes topics such as having difficult conversations and offering advice and guidance on how you can support people with life-limiting illnesses and those that you work with at this difficult time.
 Read it now.

 - Free resources to help support your mental well-being during the ongoing situation